 Conclusions & takeaways

 Is WireGuard faster than OpenVPN?
 We think it is: on average, WireGuard was about 14% faster than OpenVPN on UDP and 56% faster than OpenVPN on TCP, on all devices, across all the locations, on all apps we tested.

 During the tests we have also noticed that:

 - WireGuard was able to connect (much) faster than OpenVPN.
 We have not measured the connection time (maybe, we will do it for another article).
 However, it was noticeable.

-- NordVPN proved to be the ideal testing tool for this project.
+- NordVPN, besides being a valuable VPN, proved to be the ideal testing tool for this project.
 The NordVPN apps are fast, stable, and very easy to use.
 And, as seen above, the WireGuard implementation is fantastic.

 - Surprisingly, WireGuard was most of the time slower than OpenVPN UDP during the tests conducted with the VPN clients provided by PrivateInternetAccess.

 - Not much to say about StrongVPN.
 We have performed several tests, but we found the overall experience unpleasant.

 Have you compared WireGuard with OpenVPN?
 What were your results?
 Let us know in the comments below.